-Marsha Nelson is the administrator for the School Counseling Program grades 10-12.
-In addition, she is the AP, WKCE and ACT Coordinator, Activities Administrator and Upward Bound Liaison.
+Adam Sulko is the administrator for the School Counseling Program grades 10-12.
+In addition, he is the AP, WKCE Coordinator, Activities Administrator and Upward Bound Liaison.
 Phone:359-7550; firstname.lastname@example.org

 Joyce Dohnal; Counselor

-Joyce Dohnal is the PSAT, college vistations and Minority Affairs Coordinator for Bradford.
+Joyce Dohnal is the PSAT, new student registration, college vistations and ACT coordinator.

 Robin Mars; Counselor

 Robin Mars is the facilitator of Bradford's scholarships, curriculum development, the Bradford Guidance Web Site and the Bradford Scholarship Web Site.
-She also serves as a member on the Injury Prevention Coalition and coordinates the Bradford Honors Convocation Program.
+She also serves as a member on the Injury Prevention Coalition.

 High School Counseling Program